 Poughkeepsie Waterfront Market

-The Poughkeepsie Waterfront Market is a vibrant, international award-winning summer Market that operates from June through the end of September on Monday afternoons on the shore of the beautiful Hudson River.
+The Poughkeepsie Waterfront Market is a vibrant, international award-winning seasonal summer Market that operates from May through the end of September on Monday afternoons on the shore of the beautiful Hudson River.
 We invite you to discover this seasonal Market and celebrate the agricultural bounty of the Hudson Valley!

 * * * *